bmh2git/AnsibleModule_Development/README.md

 Once our module is complete we will save it in a local `library` subdirectory as `fetch_patch_info.py`.
 There are many conventional locations to store your modules and many conventions to define a reference to them.
 The easiest for our exercise here is to simply create a local `library` directory.
 Ansible will see this directory and add it to the module-path it already knows about.

 ## Testing our module
-Ansible provides a testing tool that will help us determine if we any issues with our implementation.
+Ansible provides a testing tool that will help us determine if we any issues with our module implementation.
 The testing tool helps to exercise the AnsibleModule utility that we are expected to use in our Modules.

-First thing we need to do is to download the Ansible project from github: `git clone https://github.com/ansible/ansible.git` This will create an ansible directory which in turn contains a hacking directory which has the tools we are interested in using.

-In particular we are interested in using the `test-module` tool to test our fetch\_patch\_info module.
-But before we can use the tool we will need to update our PYTHONPATH with the a reference to the ansbile/lib directory of the project we just cloned.
-For example:

-	export PYTHONPATH='/path/to/clone/ansible/lib:$PYTHONPATH'

-We are going to execute our test at the parent level of the ansible project we just cloned and below is the syntax to execute a test:

-	./ansible/hacking/test-module -m /path/to/our-project/Playbook/library/fetch_path_info.py
+Testing is an important aspect to any software development.
+However, we will defer to a later time for discussing, in detail, conventions, techniques, and tools for testing and debugging your you Ansible modules and playbooks.

 ## Writing our playbook
 Now that we have our module written we need to define our playbook.
 The playbook should be defined at the same level as the library directory.